gulfiliz/gulfiliz.github.io/_posts/2025-09-05-vacuum-energy.md

 $$\rho_{vac}^{QCD} \sim (300 \text{ MeV})^4
 \approx 10^{-3} \text{ GeV}^4$$

-This is much smaller than the Planck-scale estimate — but still $$10^{45}$$ times larger than the observed $$\Lambda$$.
+This is much smaller than the Planck-scale estimate, but still $$10^{45}$$ times larger than the observed $$\Lambda$$.

 **Instantons:**

 The QCD vacuum is not simply connected.
-It has a topological structure — characterized by the **winding number** $$n$$ of gauge field configurations.
+It has a topological structure, characterized by the **winding number** $$n$$ of gauge field configurations.

-**Instantons** are solutions to the Euclidean equations of motion with non-zero winding number — they tunnel between topologically distinct vacua.
+**Instantons** are solutions to the Euclidean equations of motion with non-zero winding number.
+They tunnel between topologically distinct vacua.

 The true QCD vacuum is a superposition of all winding number sectors: